Disclosure: This page contains affiliate links. We may earn a commission if you make a purchase, at no extra cost to you.

 You can play around with the price depending on the destination.
 Go for the lowest possible price per night and work your way up.
 We found that if you look on the map without this filter the cheapest places are often hidden by the more expensive ones and don’t even show up!

-Extra Tip: Make sure you book an Airbnb with kitchen access so you can cook your own food and make a coffee – that will reduce your spending big times!
+Extra Tip: Make sure you book an Airbnb with kitchen access so you can cook your own food and make a coffee – that will reduce your spending on food and coffee big times!

 Read also: Cheap & healthy food hacks for travelers 🥑🤫